0xamitdutta/SIH2020/README.md

 Here is the image of heat map which is live on our website

 <img src="ReadmeAssets/HeatMap.png"></img>

 ## Future Scope

-Presently our website is deployed on  AWS but it can comfortably be hosted on NICSI Cloud service of the Government in accordance with the data localization policy
+Presently our website is deployed on  AWS but it can comfortably be hosted on NICSI Cloud service of the Government in accordance with the data localization policy.
 Vehicular Cameras will be deployed for image collection for cost reduction and greater efficency.

 ## Deployment